-Celebrate Japanese culture at the Northern California Cherry Blossom Festival (April) in San Francisco’s Japantown.
-Along with the colorful parade (April 21, 2013), you’ll find a food bazaar featuring traditional Japanese fare and cooking demonstrations, a Japanese traditional arts and crafts fair, the Queen’s Program (April 13), booths, and a children’s village, cultural performances, martial arts, live bands, and more.
+Celebrate Japanese culture at the Northern California Cherry Blossom Festival in San Francisco (April 12-13, 19-20, 2014).
+Along with the colorful parade, you’ll find a food bazaar featuring traditional Japanese fare and cooking demonstrations, a Japanese traditional arts and crafts fair, the Queen’s Program, booths, a children’s village, cultural performances, martial arts, live bands, and more.

-DEAL: The Northern California Cherry Blossom Festival and Parade are free (nccbf.org).
+DEAL: The 2014 Northern California Cherry Blossom Festival and Parade are free.

 CHEAP TIP: Staying over?
 Find Hotel Deals in or near Japantown.